dwmkerr/angular-memory-leaks/article/README.md

 ### Method 3: Recording Heap Allocations

-Let's look at a different way seeing if we've got a leak, the 'Heap Allocations' view.
+Let's look at a different way of seeing if we've got a leak, the 'Heap Allocations' view.
 In the developer tools, go to 'Profiles' and 'Record Heap Allocations':

 {<6>}![Record Heap Allocations](/content/images/2015/02/HeapAllocations.png)